 For the strand test, take a piece of hair and gently pull at both ends (make sure not to pull too hard as it will snap).
 If your hair is healthy, the strand will return to your original hair length.
 If your hair is dry, it will snap.
 If your hair is damaged, it will keep stretching.

 The second test is the feel test.
 Take a strand of hair and feel it between your fingers.
 Is it soft or even a little mushy?
 If that’s the case, then your hair is damaged.
-If you feel the strand and it is brittle or stiff, then your hair is dry.
+Your hair is dry if you feel the strand is brittle or stiff.

 So, what do you do about this?
 If your hair is beyond repair, it might be time to get a haircut and start from scratch.
 However, if you don’t want to do something as drastic as chopping off all your hair, there are a few solutions.